Today I will discuss and review the best fly reels under 100 dollars and some fly reels under 50 usd.

 It also sounds decent when a fish is making a chase but is silent on the retrieve.
 The drag is very smooth and is extremely easy to adjust.
 Some may even say it is a little too easy because it changes even with the slightest touch.
 Plus, since the drag is sealed, you don’t need a lot of maintenance.
 Only rinsing with fresh water will do.

 However, there are a few problems.
 First, the spare spools are rarely available on the Piscifun website.
 It is difficult to find one in the first place, and even if you do, changing the spools is a pain.
 I bent my reel when I was trying to take it apart.
-Also, the company offers a lifetime warranty, but I received no response from their side when I submitted my complaint.
+But the good thing is the company offers a lifetime warranty.
+I’ll surely add it as the best saltwater fly reel under a budget.

 - The best saltwater fly reel on a budget